-1 / How to get in Tibet and What is exactly Tibet Travel Permits (TTP)?
+1 / How to get in Tibet and What are exactly Tibet Travel Permits (TTP)?

 All Tibet travel permits (TTP) are issued at the Tibet Travel Bureau in Lhasa.
 Foreigners can not directly obtain a travel permit through this office.
 Only China based travel agencies registered with the Central Tourism Bureau of China can obtain these permits.